I Wish Those Jews Had Had Guns

 the narwhal tusk … is one of the few means of self-defense the British government hasn’t gotten around to outlawing.
 “The UK has some of the toughest gun control laws in the world,” the BBC reported.
 Gun control brought a surge in knife violence, so now carrying a knife that is too long, or the wrong design, is punishable by four years in prison and an “unlimited” fine.
 The UK bans citizens from carrying mace, pepper spray, air guns, and stun guns.
 The British people are so powerless that it took a half-dozen people to restrain a lone terrorist with two knives.

 Christ never called us to accept that level of helplessness.
 To leave the innocent at the mercy of strangers.
 The fantasy of a State where only the government has weapons is not a glimpse of the Kingdom of Heaven.
 It’s a worldly, Utopian vision.
 It empowers the fallen men and women controlling the government to wield absolute, god-like power over citizens.
 Accepting that, craving it as some Christians seem to today?
 It isn’t just dumb.
 Such worship of Caesar amounts to idolatry.

 First They Came for the Gunowners

 To learn more about the threats to individual and religious liberty posed by the left’s gun grab, check out a powerful new book.
-First They Came for the Gunowners, by my friend Mark W. Smith, delves deep into history.
+First They Came for the Gunowners, by best-selling author Mark W. Smith, delves deep into history.
 It shows the tight connection between individual freedom and private firearms.
 And it exposes how the left weaponizes tragedies to try to take our freedom away.
 Consider it as a Christmas gift to a family member who doesn’t “get it.”

 John Zmirak is a Senior Editor of The Stream, and author of The Politically Incorrect Guide to Catholicism.